List of licensed and localized editions of Monopoly: Europe: Romania

 Bucharest Edition - Produced by Hasbro in 2005.
 The most expensive property is Bulevardul Primăverii (Spring Avenue) and the cheapest is Rahova.

 Russia

 Known as: МОНОПОЛИЯ.
 Special limited edition - Moscow.
 At the start of the 1990s an edition called Manager was produced, featuring different factories of Leningrad.

+Serbia

+Prior to being released, the Serbian public was asked to nominate names for spaces.
+Monopoly Srbija was first released in 2015.

+There is a second rendition of Monopoly with Serbian motifs, called "Čudesna Srbija" (Wonderous Serbia).